brndnmtthws/brndn-io/content/posts/no-jerks-policy/index.md

 **5. Act swiftly on feedback**

 When you receive reports of toxic behavior, investigate promptly and take appropriate action.
-Nothing destroys trust faster than ignoring or minimizing reports of inappropriate conduct.
+If people see leadership shrug this stuff off, they stop believing the nice words about culture pretty quickly.

 ## The Long-Term Payoff

-Implementing a personal no-jerks policy isn't just about avoiding negative experiences—it actively creates space for positive ones.
 Since adopting this approach:

-- I've found teams where collaboration generates energy rather than depleting it
+- I've found teams where working together gives me energy instead of draining me
 - I've built deeper professional relationships based on mutual respect
-- I've done better work because my cognitive resources aren't consumed by interpersonal stress
+- I've done better work because less of my brain is wasted on interpersonal nonsense
 - I've maintained better physical and mental health
 - I've actually advanced faster in my career by being selective about environments

 Life is indeed short.
 The average person will spend roughly 90,000 hours at work over their lifetime.
 That's far too much time to spend with people who diminish your well-being and potential.

-Your skills, time, and energy are valuable resources.
-Invest them in environments where they can flourish rather than where they're constantly under assault.
-Your future self will thank you.
+I don't think it's worth handing your time over to people who make your life worse.
+There are better teams than that.